 A Pressing Challenge for Global Science!

-2) Mobilising Domains and Breaking Down Silos: the programme will pro-actively engage with international scientific unions and associations in programmes of work designed to promote progress on interoperability of data and related services across the disciplines of science that will enable interdisciplinary data interoperability.
+Theme 2: Mobilising Domains and Breaking Down Silos: the programme will pro-actively engage international scientific unions and associations, and other stakeholders, in programmes of work designed to promote interoperability of data and related services.